Updating and Managing the Datasets Used by EJAM

 The information below focuses on the other type of data objects – the set of large arrow files that are stored outside the package code repository.

-Repository that stores the large arrow files
+Repository that stores the large arrow file release assets

 IMPORTANT: The name of the data repository (as

-distinct from the package code repository) must be recorded/
+distinct from the package code repository) must be

-(which can be checked via
+which can be checked with

-url_package(type = "data", get_full_url = TRUE))
+url_package(type = "data", get_full_url = TRUE).

 To store the large files needed by the EJAM package, we use the